 The firm of Greer Hamilton Gailey was founded in or about 1840 and has been in practice continuously since that date making it one of the longest established law firms in Northern Ireland and indeed the whole of Ireland.

-Hugh Clarke took over the practice on Frank Gailey’s death in 1972 and expanded the business before retiring in 2012.
+Hugh Clarke, an alumnus of Exeter College, Oxford also won the Law Society’s silver medal took over the practice on Frank Gailey’s death in 1972.
+He expanded the business significantly over a forty year career before retiring in 2012.
 His son Christopher subsequently became Senior Partner in 2015.

-Greer Hamilton Gailey are now one of the largest firms of solicitors in County Antrim with experience and expertise in a wide range of legal matters.
-Based in spacious refurbished offices in the centre of Ballymoney with free car parking nearby and ground floor consultation facilities we have been providing a comprehensive legal service to our clients for more than 170 years.
-During that time we have established a province-wide reputation for quality service based on high levels of technical competency, first class client care, discretion and commercial acumen.
+Greer Hamilton Gailey has been providing a comprehensive legal service to our clients for more than 180 years.
+During that time we have established a province-wide reputation for quality service based on high levels of technical competency, discretion and commercial acumen.